THE SCHØYEN HUMAN RIGHTS FOUNDATION

 Art.
 8. THE BOARD

-The age limit for members of the Board shall not apply to the founders.
+The age limit for Board members does not apply for the founders.

 Art.
 8.2.
 The Board members should collectively have expertise within the Foundation's main object, financial management and risk management, etc., be respected in their fields and be able to demonstrate good results.
-They should be motivated and enterprising in an active interaction between the Supervisory Board and the Foundation’s management.
+They should be motivated and enterprising in an active interaction with the management.

 Art.
 8.3.
 The Board members must agree with the object of the Foundation and actively work to implement it and these statutes.